 Sustainable Wood Choices for Construction

-Wood is unique as a renewable building material, capable of being grown and harvested in cycles, which supports long-term sustainability in paper production and the construction sector.
-Moreover, sustainably harvested wood helps in absorbing carbon dioxide, reducing the carbon footprint from construction activities.
+Wood is a unique, renewable building material.
+It can be grown and harvested in cycles, promoting long-term sustainability in paper and construction industries.
+Sustainably harvested wood also absorbs carbon dioxide, lowering the carbon footprint of construction activities.

 Forest Stewardship Council (FSC) Certified Wood

-The Forest Stewardship Council (FSC) certification ensures that wood comes from responsibly managed forests that provide environmental, social, and economic benefits, thereby promoting sustainable forest management.
-FSC-certified wood supports not only forest sustainability but also benefits workers and safeguards the rights and livelihoods of local and indigenous communities.
+The Forest Stewardship Council (FSC) certification guarantees wood from responsibly managed forests.
+These forests offer environmental, social, and economic benefits, promoting sustainable management.
+FSC-certified wood supports forest sustainability, benefits workers, and protects the rights and livelihoods of local and indigenous communities.

 Reclaimed and Salvaged Wood